cimug-org/cim-modeling-guide/README.md

 ```cmd
 mike deploy 2.0 latest --update-aliases
 ```
-Note that mike will always update the version and any aliases (latest) when you run a `mike deploy [version]` command.
-So you only need to do the `mike deploy -u [version] latest` when the latest version is changed.
+Note that mike will always update the version and any aliases ("latest") when you run a `mike deploy [version]` command.
+So you only need to do the `mike deploy [version] latest --update-aliases` when the latest version is changed.

 To view the site locally before publishing it to https://cim-mg.ucaiug.io, run
 ```cmd